Manta-Network/Manta-Tech-Doc/Test in Polkadot JS App.md

-# Test the TPC in Polkadot JS App
+# Test in Polkadot JS App

 1. Start your relay chain or parachain and use the polkadot JS App to join in
 2. Click the Develop/Javascript and join in the javascript playground